64/ByteOS/README.md

 This repository is licensed under the GPLv3.
 See `LICENSE.md` for more details.

-If you have questions, you can open an issue on GitHub or find me on the [OSDev Discord](https://discord.gg/5TCadrT).
+## Historical Note

+I wrote most of the code here when I was 16-17 and didn't know better.
+There are some parts (mainly the bits involving atomics) that I'm not particularly proud of, so copy at your own peril.
+If you find a problem, feel free to open an issue or send a PR.

 ## Building